Caleb Durbin

-Caleb Durbin (born February 22, 2000) is an American professional baseball infielder for the Milwaukee Brewers of Major League Baseball (MLB).
+Caleb Durbin (born February 22, 2000) is an American professional baseball infielder for the Boston Red Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Milwaukee Brewers.
 He made his MLB debut in 2025.

 Early life

 Born in Evanston, Illinois, Durbin was a 3-year letter winner in baseball, 4-year letter winner in wrestling, and lettered in football at Lake Forest High School in Lake Forest, Illinois.

+College

-He played college baseball at Washington University in St. Louis while earning a degree in economics.
+Durbin played college baseball at Washington University in St. Louis while earning a degree in economics.

 Durbin played collegiate summer baseball in the Northwoods League for the Rockford Rivets in 2019, and then for the Fond du Lac Dock Spiders in 2020 and 2021.
+In 2025, Durbin returned to Fond du Lac for a promotional night while the Brewers had an off day.
+He threw out the first pitch and signed autographs for fans.
+While in Fond du Lac, Durbin spent the night with his former host family.

 Professional career

 Atlanta Braves

 Durbin was drafted by the Atlanta Braves in the 14th round, 427th overall, of the 2021 Major League Baseball draft.
 He made his professional debut with the rookie-level Florida Complex League Braves.
 Durbin split the 2022 campaign between the Single-A Augusta GreenJackets and High-A Rome Braves, for whom he batted a combined .241/.352/.372 with eight home runs, 62 RBI, and 31 strikeouts across 105 appearances.